sss22213/MCUEE_OS_V2/README.md

 #5 diff(V1 and V2)
 1.using new structure in Task Scheduler

-2.TASK return type from int to u_int_8
+2.TASK return data type from int to u_int_8

 3.using symbol table